chef/automate/components/docs-chef-io/content/automate/airgapped_installation.md

 ### Common Problems

-If you are unable to open Chef Automate, check that the `config.toml` contains the host's public DNS name as the FQDN.
+If you are unable to open Chef Automate, check that the `config.toml` lists the host's public DNS name as the FQDN.

 ```shell
 # This is a default Chef Automate configuration file.
 You can run